NBCLab/nimare-paper/content/macm.md

 Within NiMARE, MACMs can be performed by selecting studies in a Dataset based on the presence of activation within a target mask or coordinate-centered sphere.

+In this section, we will perform two MACMs- one with a target mask and one with a coordinate-centered sphere.
+For the former, we use `Dataset.get_studies_by_mask`.
+For the latter, we use `Dataset.get_studies_by_coordinate`.

 ```{code-cell} ipython3
 # Create amygdala mask for MACMs
 atlas = datasets.fetch_atlas_harvard_oxford("sub-maxprob-thr25-2mm")